Hualālai: Structural features

 Hualālai stands at 8271 ft with a prominence of 3071 ft.
-It is the westernmost of the five major volcanoes which form the island of Hawaiʻi.
+It is the westernmost of the five major volcanoes that form the island of Hawaiʻi.
 Being in the post-shield stage of development, Hualālai is overall much rougher in shape and structure than the more youthful Mauna Loa and Kīlauea.
-Hualālai's structure is denoted by three rift zones: a well-developed one approximately 50° to the northwest, a moderately developed one to the southeast, and a poorly developed one trending northwards about 3 mi east of the summit.
-There are over 100 cinder and spatter cones arranged along these rift zones.
+Hualālai's structure is denoted by three rift zones: a well-developed one approximately 50° to the northwest, a moderately developed one to the southeast, and a poorly developed one trending northward about 3 mi east of the summit.
+Over 100 cinder and spatter cones are arranged along these rift zones.
 Hualālai has no summit caldera, although there is a collapse crater about 0.3 mi across atop a small lava shield.
 Much of the southern slope (above the modern town of Kailua-Kona) consists of lava flows covered by a layer of volcanic ash from 10 to 100 cm thick.
-In comparison with the other volcanoes of the island of Hawaii, it is the third-tallest, third-youngest, third-most active, and second-smallest, making up just 7% of the island.
+Of the volcanoes on the island, it is the third-tallest, third-youngest, third-most active, and second-smallest, making up just 7% of the island.

 A major subfeature of Hualālai is Puʻu Waʻawaʻa, Hawaiian for "many-furrowed hill", a volcanic cone standing 372 m tall and measuring over 1.6 km in diameter.
-It extends for 9 km, and has a prominence of 275 m, north of the summit at 19°46′15″N 155°49′56″W. The cone is constructed of trachyte, a type of volcanic lava that is not found on other volcanoes on the island of Hawaii.
-Trachyte flows move more slowly than the typically "runny" Hawaiian lavas, a characteristic caused by its high (over 62%) silica composition (typical basalt is only 50% silica).
-Geologists hypothesize that Puʻu Waʻawaʻa originally formed during a pumice eruption a little over 100,000 years ago, and has continued to build itself since then, with at least three distinct trachyte flows recognized.
+It extends for 9 km, and has a prominence of 275 m, north of the summit at 19°46′15″N 155°49′56″W. The cone is constructed of trachyte, a type of volcanic lava not found on other volcanoes on the island.
+Trachyte flows move more slowly than the typically "runny" Hawaiian lavas due to its high (over 62%) silica composition (typical basalt is only 50% silica).
+Geologists hypothesize that Puʻu Waʻawaʻa originally formed during a pumice eruption a little over 100,000 years ago, and has continued to build since then, with at least three distinct trachyte flows recognized.
 The eruptions, although partially covered by flows from Hualālai and Mauna Loa, have built a distinctive structure known as the Puʻu Anahulu ridge.

-The westward-facing flank of Hualālai forms a large underwater slump known as the North Kona slump.
+Hualālai's westward-facing flank forms a large underwater slump known as the North Kona slump.
 An area of about 1000 km2, the slump consists of an intricate formation of beaches and scarps 2000 to 4500 m below the waterline.
 This area was explored more closely in a 2001 joint Japan-United States project to explore the volcano's flanks, utilizing the remotely operated vehicle ROV Kaikō.
 Data collected showed that the lava flows there originated in shallow water 500 to 1000 m deep, and that unlike similar slumps at other volcanoes, the slump at Hualālai formed gradually.

 Hualālai is a known source for xenoliths, rock from the Earth's mantle that have been brought up in lava flows.
 Many prehistoric deposits, as well as those from the 1801 event, contain xenoliths of large size and abundant quantity.